 Why Make Your Own Gluten-Free Barbecue Sauce and Ketchup?

-Call me a control freak but I want to know what I’m eating and if you’re following my guidance, I also want to know that you’re eating the best too.
+Call me a control freak, but I want to know what I’m eating and if you’re following my guidance, I also want to know that you’re eating the best you can too.
 When packaged food just gets too complicated, well, that’s when I stop with packaged food and just do it from scratch.

 The typical Heinz ketchup you buy in stores is made from tomato concentrate, white vinegar and not one but two kinds of corn sweetener – the high fructose variety and the regular corn syrup variety.
-They do also have an organic variety but as we know, organic doesn’t always mean healthy and in this version, they simply swap the GMO corn sweeteners for organic sugar.
+They do also have an organic variety but as we know, organic doesn’t always mean healthy.
+In the organic version, they simply swap the GMO corn sweeteners for organic sugar.

 Heinz also has a reduced sugar option, that throws the sugar right out the door and replaces it with artificial sweetener in the form of sucralose.
 Yep.
-Or my personal favourite, the no salt ketchup that instead contains something they call “ALSOSALT®” which is a salt substitute made of stuff you are better off scrubbing your floor with – potassium chloride and L-lysine monohydrochloride.
+Or my personal favourite, the no-salt ketchup that instead contains something they call “ALSOSALT®”.
+This is a salt substitute made of stuff you are better off scrubbing your floor with – potassium chloride and L-lysine monohydrochloride.

 A homemade ketchup recipe, without the sugar and agave that’s often added to ketchup you might find on a grocery store shelf.

 - 10 cups tomatoes (Roma preferred), chopped and seeded